 Related article: Investing is all starting to look the same

 So what’s the point to all this psychology?

-The bottom line is that our mind will forever play tricks on us because our emotions get in the way of making logical decisions.
+The bottom line is that our minds will forever play tricks on us because our emotions get in the way of making logical decisions.
 My hope is that if you are aware of some of the psychological influences to investing, it may help you to avoid some very common behavioral mistakes.
 I’ll end where I started.
 It has often been said that people spend too much time studying investment behavior and not enough time focusing on investor behavior.
-Regardless of what an investment does, it is the decisions of the investor to buy or sell that ultimately determines success or failure.
+Regardless of what investment does, it is the decisions of the investor to buy or sell that ultimately determines success or failure.
 Good luck!